 Investment and Credit Analysis (AFCP854)

-This unit covers the use of advanced financial analysis and modelling techniques in corporate finance applications, and is designed for students interested in analyst roles in equity and credit analysis, banking or consulting environments.
-Building on concepts introduced in ECFS866, this unit complements other corporate finance electives.
+This aim of this unit is to improve students’ decision-making around financial forecasts or understanding key value drivers in financial models.
+The course is designed for students who are required to assess or build financial statements or models including equity and credit analysis, banking, consulting or a corporate finance function.
+Building on concepts introduced in Corporate Finance (ECFS866), this unit complements other corporate finance electives.
 The unit will allow students to explore the linkage between a company's strategy and industry competitive structure, and financial performance.
 We will analyse financial performance by demonstrating financial analysis techniques, and assess the impact of accounting issues in analysing a company's financial results.
-The unit will explore how financial modelling can be used to assist in addressing these issues.
+The course tests students’ abstract reasoning and critical thinking whilst improving their financial modelling skills.